shvlv/shvlv.github.io/privacy.md

 activity and other information.
 See the [scope of data collected by Piwik PRO](https://help.piwik.pro/support/getting-started/what-data-does-piwik-pro-collect/).

-The purpose of data processing: analytics and conversion tracking based on consent.
+The purpose of data processing is the analytics.
 Legal basis:
 Art.
 6 (1)(a) GDPR.

 Piwik PRO does not send the data about you to any other sub-processors or third parties and does not